prakharstech/Notes-App/README.md

 - Default profile image if none provided

 ### ✅ Database Integration
-- MongoDB used for persistent storage
+- MongoDB Atlas used for persistent storage
 - Mongoose schemas and queries

 ### ✅ CRUD Operations